 Can you freeze sweet potatoes?
-Recently, I asked myself the same question about mashed potatoes (right here, ICYMI).
+Recently, I asked myself the same question about freezing mashed potatoes.
 It turns out, not only can you freeze sweet potatoes, you should start freezing sweet potatoes.
+Why?

 Buying so many sweet potatoes at one time sounds ridiculous.
 I hear you asking,